 As a result, there are breaches, data hacks, and identity thefts all around the globe.
 Furthermore, these are extremely bad situations where the perpetrator could do illegal work with another person’s identity.
 Not only will that person face issues, but the perpetrators’ identity remains unknown.

 To deal with it, enterprise Ethereum use cases can come to the rescue.
 In reality, the system is fully capable of handling digital identity management and storage.
 Not only it offers a secure ledger system for storage, but it also redesigns the government structure with paperless identification.

-Furthermore, you can also make these portable and use it in any place needed.
-It makes way more convenient than paper-based identifications.
+Furthermore, you can also make these portable and use them in any place needed.
+It makes it way more convenient than paper-based identifications.